Historic Camden Revolutionary War Site: Museum

-Activities, events and reenactments
+Activities, events and re-enactments

-Each year during the first weekend in November, Camden hosts its most popular event, "Revolutionary War Field Days".
-The reenactments held throughout the weekend depict military operations of both British and American forces.
-They are widely popular, and hundreds of re-enactors gather from more than 20 states every year.
-The Camden reenactments are some of the oldest Revolutionary War reenactments in the United States.
-The events are historically accurate and accompanied by live commentary.

-Throughout the weekend the re-enactors remain in character, and visitors are encouraged to walk through the camps.
-The guests are greeted with a historically accurate depiction of the 18th-century battleground.
-They may experience blacksmithing, campfire cooking, and live dance demonstrations.
+For many years during the first weekend in November, Historic Camden hosted the popular event, "Revolutionary War Field Days".
+In 2020 the re-enactment, operated by Southern Campaign 1780, moved to 1208 Keys Lane in Kershaw, SC.
+This change was made due to changes in the administration and space limitations at the Historic Camden venue.

 The museum also offers various guided and unguided tours along with a .7-mile nature trail and picnic area.

 Historic Camden also allows people to volunteer at the site.
 Camden is mainly funded by charitable donations and small local government funding, so volunteers are key to maintaining it and its facilities.